 One of the four permanent venues on the Olympic Park, the Velodrome provides a landmark venue for the indoor track cycling events at the London 2012 Olympic and Paralympic Games.

-The Olympic Delivery Authority set a number of sustainability and material targets; through careful consideration and integration of the architecture, structure and building services the design has met or exceeded these requirements.
-Work on the competition scheme began in May 2007 with announcement of the results made in August 2007.
+The Olympic Delivery Authority set a number of sustainability and material targets; through careful consideration and integration of the architecture, structure and building services, the design has met or exceeded these requirements.
 Work started on site in February 2009 and was completed ahead of programme and on budget in January 2011.